TotalTaxAmount/nix/README.md

 - `overlays/` directory for overlays to apply patches or outher stuff (ex. discord with vecord)

 ## Install
-If you want to install this config it would go something like this:
+If you want to install this config it would go something like this **(Dont right now most likely will not work!)**:
 ```
 1. $ cd ~
 2. $ git clone https://github.com/TotalTaxAmount/nix.git && cd nix